konsept619/komar-telemetry/README.md

 # komar-telemetry

 ## Telemetry
-This repository will contain code and documentation related to recent telemetry project.
-Main goal is to create simple telemetry system to gather basic data from simple rocket during flight.
+This repository is part of an experimental and amateur project related to a small-sized research rocket called "Komar".
+The present code and configuration handle telemetry.
+The main goal is to acquire all possible data, present it, and analyse it both in real time and after the flight.

+## Hardware
+- Raspberry Pi Zero 2 w
+- IMU - ICM20948
+- ERLS-R24-D